sysworx/synosync/README.md

 These two plugins were needed to run and compile the tool.

+Keep in mind, this was my first xojo app, so there can be code issues or unclean routines...feel free to correct them.

 # Changelog
 0.9
 - Timeout exception while adding links is handled now